douglasmun/phishing-rod/README.md

-#Proactive Hunting for Fake Websites with zone files
+#Proactive Hunting for Fake Websites with zone files by douglas.mun@yahoo.com

-#Top phishing abused TLDs are .COM .LINK .INFO .WORK .ZIP .REVIEW .COUNTRY .CRICKET .GQ .KIM .PARTY .SCIENCE
+# I stopped mantaining this code on github.

-#by douglas.mun@yahoo.com
+# I recommend you to checkout Mike Smith enchanced version of this at https://github.com/rybolov/phishing-rod